HIST 397 Internship in History (3-15 s.h.)

 "Bottom line is that finding work can be a real challenge.
 This is where internships come in."
 (Peter M. Donaghy, SUNY Oneonta History intern)

 HIST 397 Internship in History provides students with hands-on experience in the direct application of historical techniques including, but not limited to, the accession, classification and description of documents, research of subjects, and exhibition of artifacts.
 Students will be placed in field agencies on the basis of their interests and approval of personnel.
-Open to Jr. and Sr. history majors who have completed 12 s.h. in upper-level history courses and have passed the CWE.
+Open to Jr. and Sr. history majors who have completed 12 s.h. in upper-level history courses.
 Approval of the advisor and department is also required

 Please contact the departmental internship co-ordinator, Dr. Thomas D. Beal, to learn more about HIST 397 Internship in History.